dstmodders/dst-mod-keep-following/readme/02-development.md

 $ make help
 Please use 'make <target>' where '<target>' is one of:

-   gitrelease     to commit modinfo.lua and CHANGELOG.md + add the new tag install        to install the mod ldoc           to generate an LDoc documentation lint           to run Luacheck linting packassets     to pack images test           to run Busted tests testcoverage   to print the tests coverage report testlist       to list all existing tests
+   install        to install the mod ldoc           to generate an LDoc documentation lint           to run code linting test           to run Busted tests testcoverage   to print the tests coverage report testlist       to list all existing tests